sara-sabr/ITStrategy/_pages/en/web-services-access.md

 #### Benefits

 - Don't be restricted by Slack free plan of having access only to the 10 000 most recent messages
-- Ability to encrypt communications (can be a good practice even for unclassifed information)
+- Ability to encrypt communications (can be a good practice even for unclassified information)

 |             | URL           | Notes  |
 | ----------- |:-------------:| ------:|